 This process goes through four main stages:

-- Creating hypotheses for creatives and messaging that’ll improve conversion rates based on in-depth research around your users, competitive landscape, and more.
+- Create hypotheses.
+Creating hypotheses for creatives and messaging that’ll improve conversion rates based on in-depth research around your users, competitive landscape, and more.

-- Designing creative assets that fit with the way users make decisions in the app stores.
+- Design creative assets.
+Designing creative assets that fit with the way users make decisions in the app stores.

-- Running a scientific experiment to test which creatives drive more users to install.
+- Test your creatives.
+Running a scientific experiment to test which creatives drive more users to install.

-- Analyzing the results to understand exactly why certain creatives worked better and then re-hypothesizing to continue testing and improving.
+- Analyze results.
+Analyzing the results to understand exactly why certain creatives worked better and then re-hypothesizing to continue testing and improving.

-Storemaven has developed the technology and methodology to help you do just that: feel free to check out it here.
+Storemaven has developed the technology and methodology to help you do just that: feel free to check out our Product Page A/B testing.

-I hope that you enjoyed tearing down the app store conversion benchmarks and that you’re now equipped with everything you need to understand how to use them and, more importantly, how to improve your conversion rates compared to your own true benchmark.
+I hope that you enjoyed tearing down the app store conversion benchmarks for the App Store and Google Play and that you’re now equipped with everything you need to understand how to use them and, more importantly, how to improve your conversion rates compared to your own true benchmark.